dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 ## Component format

-To configure a WebAssembly (Wasm) binding, create a component of type `bindings.wasm`.
+To configure a Wasm binding, create a component of type `bindings.wasm`.
 See [this guide]({{< ref "howto-bindings.md#1-create-a-binding" >}}) on how to create and apply a binding configuration.